 That’s how I went back to using Google Keep to take notes.
 It’s not like the thing was even complaining, I was just looking for something new (as I always do, when I’m procrastinating)

-I don’t work for Google (Though, that won’t be a bad idea😁) but their tools are cool, especially for the following reasons:
+Speaking of Google Keep, I’m not a Google ambassador (Though, that won’t be a bad idea😁) but their tools are cool, especially for the following reasons:

 - Syncing: They can be used across all your devices (I wrote this post over a few days, on my phone and laptop)